cobrowseio/cobrowse-docs-gitbook/sdk-features/customize-the-interface/customize-session-indicator.md

 Callback will be called when:

-* Session starts. `FrameInfo` will carry information about the display on which the session has started.
+* Session starts. `FrameInfo` will contian information about the display currently captured by the screenshare session.
-* Active display is switched. `FrameInfo` will carry information about the display which is being switched to.
+* Active display is switched. `FrameInfo` will contain information about the display which is being switched to.
 * Session ends. `FrameInfo` param will be `null`.
 This means that session UI should be hidden.

 **Warning:** Be aware that callback is called from non-UI thread.